“No one runs fast without an extreme amount of training.” – Edwin Moses

 My first year at Chicago, my coach was Mike Orechia, who now coaches at the University of Puget-Sound.
 Coach Orechia was the coach who recruited me, and the coach who helped me transition when I came in from Harvard.
 I have always been grateful for all that he did to facilitate a smooth transition.
 He was a hurdler himself in college, and really knew his stuff.
 My head coach for the remainder of my years was 3-time Olympian, and U.S. distance running legend, Jim Spivey.
 Coach Spivey brought a championship perspective that helped me see the possibilities of track and field.
 I frequently use one of Spivey’s mottos to guide both my training and my life: success derives from “consistent training over time.”

-The coach who really taught me the hurdles, however, was our assistant coach Rafeal “Ray” Williams (now head coach at Lincoln University).
+The coach who really taught me the hurdles, however, was our assistant coach Rafeal “Ray” Williams.
 Ray is not only a hurdles guru, but an incredibly generous person who has more energy than anyone I have ever met.
 He can light up a room in seconds.
 He taught me what I know about hurdles, and he taught me a lot about how to go about living life.